 The time of your international bank transfer execution depends on the payment method you are using, which you personally or your bank chooses for your payment.

 SEPA – although considered a local payment network in the Eurozone, it still connects 36 different countries.
-Standard euro payments between SEPA zone participants in Europe take 1 day.
-If both sender and recipient banks are also members of the SEPA Instant network, these payments will be received immediately.
+Standard euro transfers between SEPA zone participants in Europe take 1 day.
+If both sender bank and recipient's bank are also members of the SEPA Instant network, these payments will be received immediately.

-SWIFT – this is the most common method for sending international payments in different currencies.
-SWIFT payments often pass multiple banks before reaching their destination, that is why they can take anywhere between 1-5 days.
+SWIFT – this is the most common international transfer method in different currencies.
+SWIFT network often passes multiple banks before reaching their destination, that is why they can arrive in 1-5 business days.

 Your bank may provide you with different options to send money – standard or priority.

-As international payments sent via SWIFT can take up to 5 days, sometimes you just can’t wait that long.
-If you need to make sure your recipient gets paid as soon as possible, you can ask your bank or payment provider for an express payment.
+International transfers sent via SWIFT can take up to 5 working days.
+If you need to make sure your recipient gets paid as soon as possible, you can ask your bank or provider for an express payment.
 This way it will be prioritised; however, you will be charged an extra fee.
 Although this is not a very popular service for day-to-day personal transfers, it is quite demanded amongst businesses.

 Transfers between your accounts